Bassam Abdel Majeed: Early life and education

 Majeed is of Circassian origin, and was born into a Sunni Muslim family in 1950 in Beer Ajam, a village in the Quneitra Governorate in southwestern Syria.
 He attended Syria's Air Force Academy, graduating in 1970.

 Career

 Majeed held several military and security posts.
 He was director of the military police from 2003 to 2006.
 He was appointed the interior minister of Syria on 11 February 2006, succeeding Ghazi Kanaan.
 When he was in office, Hezbollah commander Imad Mugniyeh was killed in Damascus in February 2008.
-Majeed described the attack as "terrorist act".
+Majeed blamed Israel and described the attack as a "terrorist act".

 Majeed's term lasted until 23 April 2009 and he was replaced by Said Mohammad Sammour.
 In October 2009, Majeed was appointed Syria's ambassador to Kuwait.

 Personal life

 Majeed is married, and has two daughters and one son.